MoserMichael/cstuff/all/blog/_posts/2018-05-28-interrrviews.md

 * Consistency - need to see all tweets of others

-* Priorities: care most about availability - consistency is important but this is a less important concern (it is possible that your tweets will appear on another’s home timeline with delays) aka eventual consistency.
+* Priorities: care most about availability - consistency is important but this is a less important concern (it is possible that your tweets will appear on another's home timeline with delays) aka eventual consistency.

 Solution: every time a new tweet is received for user u1 the user timeline of all the users subscribed to u1.